Trump, The NFL And The Powder Keg History Of Race, Sports And Politics

 And it's all because of President Trump.

 "Wouldn't you love to see one of these NFL owners, when somebody disrespects our flag, to say, 'Get that son of a bitch off the field right now'?
 "He's fired!"
-Trump said at a political rally in Alabama referring to NFL players who have knelt or sat in protest of social injustices, particularly in communities of color, as the national anthem has played.
+Trump said at a political rally in Alabama, referring to NFL players who have knelt or sat in protest of social injustices, particularly in communities of color, as the national anthem has played.

 If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast.
 Fire or suspend!— Donald J. Trump (@realDonaldTrump) September 24, 2017

-Former San Francisco 49ers quarterback Colin Kaepernick was the first to make the controversial statement last year before Trump's election over police violence in black communities.
+Former San Francisco 49ers quarterback Colin Kaepernick was the first to make the controversial statement last year, before Trump's election, over police violence in black communities.
 The practice seemed to be fading in the NFL — until Trump weighed in.

 Trump has given it new life.
-It's become about freedom of speech — and something of a galvanizing anti-Trump protest.
+It has become about freedom of speech — and something of a galvanizing anti-Trump protest.

 The Alabama crowd ate it up.
 Trump was there to promote his preferred candidate, Luther Strange, in the Alabama Republican primary runoff taking place Tuesday.
 Strange later said he thinks the comments could help him win the primary.
-He's running against an even better known culture warrior in former Alabama Supreme Court justice Roy Moore.
+He is running against an even better known culture warrior in former Alabama Supreme Court Justice Roy Moore.

 Trump's continued focus on the issue — 15 tweets between Saturday and Monday morning — could very well help his preferred candidate in the short term.
 It also could have the effect of keeping his base unified while he tries to work with Democrats and another GOP health care bill is on the verge of collapsing.

 (This weekend also saw officials in Puerto Rico crying out for help in its attempts at recovery after Hurricane Maria.
-While FEMA issued a press release laying out all it's trying to do for the — American — island, President Trump tweeted zero times about the crisis there.)
+While FEMA issued a press release laying out all it is trying to do for the American island, President Trump tweeted zero times about the crisis there.)

 But this is bigger than who becomes the next Alabama senator.
-This is about where this moment in history, with a president like President Trump at the helm of the country, fit in.
+This is about where this moment in history, with a president like President Trump at the helm of the country, fits in.
 It's another chapter in a divisive history of sports, politics and race.

-'This has nothing to do with race'
+"This has nothing to do with race"

 Trump told reporters in New Jersey Sunday, "No, this has nothing to do with race," when asked if he was inflaming racial tension.
 "I've never said anything about race.
 This has nothing to do with race or anything else.
 This has to do with respect for our country and respect for our flag."